studio-asd/go-example/docs/user.md

 ## Registration

+## Authentication

+In this example repository, we use `user_password` as a way to authenticate the user.

+## Session Management

 ## Security Model

 In this project, we are trying to implement a Role Based Acces Control(RBAC)/Access Control List(ACL) for our users.
 The RBAC is simply a group of `role` that has `permissions` inside it that can be assigned to a single or multiple `users`.